 I’m happy that you’re here.
 All too often people rush into buying a dog.
-They don’t perform the research and end up with a dog that doesn’t suit there lifestyle and personality.
-All too often the relationship ends early with the dog ending up in a rescue center.
+They don’t undertake any research and end up with a dog that doesn’t suit there lifestyle or personality.
+All too often the relationship ends early with the poor dog ending up in a rescue center.

 That’s not you though, as you’re here!
-So, thank you for being a future considerate owner, whatever it may be.
+So, thank you for being a future considerate owner, whichever dog you choose.
 Although as you’re here on this site looking at Boston Terrier, I think I already might know what you’re going to end up with!
 Anyway…